LordFlumpleNerf/BadAssStockPickerAI/README.md

 5) The final prediction is to be the stock price "future offset" days away (another variable that can be adjusted).
 I have tried a number of architectures.
 Mostly RNNs.
 6) To be real fancy, the data is saved in an excel spreadsheet.
 I don't know why, as I never look at the spreadsheets.

+I would be really excited to have other people take a crack at the code.
+Only condition is that you loop me in to what you are doing, so we can get rich together.